MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/single-project-msix.md

 ## Automate building and packaging your single-project MSIX app

 You can use `msbuild` to build and package your single-project MSIX app, thereby allowing you to automate the workflow.
-The technique for a single-project solution, and the command-line, is only slightly different from what you might already be doing if you have a two-project solution (one that has a [Windows Application Packaging Project](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net)).
+The technique for a single-project solution, and the command-line, is only slightly different from what you might already be doing if you have a two-project solution&mdash;one that has a **Windows Application Packaging Project** (see [Set up your desktop application for MSIX packaging in Visual Studio](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net)).

 The important build command option for a single-project solution is `/p:GenerateAppxPackageOnBuild=true`.
 Without that option, the project will build, but you won't get an MSIX package.
 Include that option, and that will cause the MSIX package to be generated.